cuboost/Cuboost/README.md

 👋 Hi, I’m the creator of Cuboost.
 I work alone to create simple things that can help us in our everyday life.
 I put all my creations on my [website](https://cuboost-website.web.app/).
 My published website is currently a mess, and I am still working on my updated version...

 ## Languages
 I mainly do Web 🕸️ development: I use HTML, CSS, and Javascript.
-I recently started learning React.
+I recently started learning React and Tailwind CSS.

 In my free time, I’m learning App 📱 and Game 🎮 development.
+So I know a little bit of Kotlin to create Android apps, and C# for Unity Game development...

 ## Stats
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Cuboost)